paulkarpenko/us-code-ui/uscode/title-36-patriotic-and-national-observances-ceremonies-and-organizations/chapter-709-future-farmers-of-america.md

 The words “duly”, “sole”, and “lawfully” are omitted as unnecessary.

 #### Amendments
 2019—Pub.
-L. 116–7 substituted “FFA” for “corporation” in two places, “names” for “name”, and “ ‘Future Farmers of America’ and ‘National FFA Organization,’ ” for “‘Future Farmers of America”’, and inserted “education” before “membership”.
+L. 116–7 substituted “FFA” for “corporation” in two places, “names” for “name”, and “ ‘Future Farmers of America’ and ‘National FFA Organization,’ ” for “ ‘Future Farmers of America’ ” and inserted “education” before “membership”.

 <a id="section-70908"></a>